Getting Into Teaching

 University-centred training

 University centred teacher training for graduates normally takes one year and results in a PGCE which carries Master’s credits.
-The university will also place you in schools for teaching experience.
+The university will place you in schools for teaching experience.
 You can apply for a tuition fee and maintenance loan and some subjects attract a bursary to train.
 Entry to these courses is by UCAS application.

 School centred training